iusamaaziz/DonationBox/README.md

 ## System Overview

 DonationBox is designed as a scalable microservices architecture that allows organizations to manage donation campaigns, process donations, and track progress efficiently.
+The system consists of five core services working together to provide a complete donation management solution.

 ## Services

-### 1. AuthService ✅ **COMPLETED**
+### 1. AuthService

 **Location**: `src/Services/AuthService/`